yixuan/rcpp-note/source/api/Vector_ctor.rst

 ``template <typename InputIterator>``

-.. cpp:function:: Vector(InputIterator first, InputIterator last)
+.. cpp:function:: Vector::Vector(InputIterator first, InputIterator last)

    Copy the data between iterators *first* and *last* to the created vector.
    An example: